 There are 61 airports in the country including 4 international airports and a heliport.
 The Bahamas' merchant marine is the 10th largest in the world with over 1,000 vessels, most of which are foreign owned and include 57 container ships and 238 bulk carriers.
 The primary owners of these vessels are the United States, Canada, Denmark, Greece, Japan and Norway.
 The major container port is Freeport while Nassau serves as the principal cruise port.

 Natives of the Caribbean region had settled the Bahamas long before Columbus made a landfall there.
 There was little effort on the part of Europeans to settle the islands although most of the inhabitants were taken by the Spanish to be sold into slavery and were relocated to the island of Hispaniola.

 Much of the remaining population was decimated by smallpox.
 The first European settlements were established in the mid-17th century.
 The British eventually gained control of the Bahamas and made it a Crown colony in 1718.
 The islands were long known as a haven for pirates including the infamous Blackbeard.

 The estimated population of the Bahamas was 316,000 in 2012.
-The population is predominantly urban with a majority of the residents living in the Nassau.
-The official language and the language almost universally used in the islands is English.
-Some Creole is spoken, mainly by immigrants from other parts of the Caribbean.
+The population is predominantly urban with a majority of the residents living in Nassau.
+The official language and the language almost universally used in the islands is English; though some Creole is spoken, mainly by immigrants from other parts of the Caribbean.